gto76/wfdl/README.md

       [240, "line", ["a_len", "a_width"]]],
 ```

 This group then contains list of elements, that are repeated around the face.
-For instance the first list  draws 12 lines of length 'a_len' and width 'a_width * 1.5'.
+For instance the first element contains 12 lines of length `'a_len'` and width `'a_width * 1.5'`.

 ```python
       [12, "line", ["a_len", "a_width * 1.5"]],